 Derived metrics allow you to run a query and ingest it back into Wavefront.
 All users can then use the result of the query, that is, the derived metric, in their queries.

 Derived metrics created and metrics points scanned apply to your data ingestion and data scan rates.

 Note: The minimum reporting interval for derived metric is 1 minute.
 If the query that is used in the derived metric reports data points more than once within a minute, then we summarize with

 mean() aggregation and align to 1 minute time buckets.

 Our customers wanted to register and ingest a query so they can have instantly available metrics (derived metrics).
 Here are some use cases.

 Many queries are complex and intimidating for non-expert users.
 If you create a derived metric, the corresponding query runs in the background.
 All users can then use the result of the complex query – the derived metric – in other queries.

 The screenshot below shows how you can create a derived metric from a complex query.
+This query tracks employees who are required to perform onboarding.
 You use

 aliasMetric and can call the metric by that metric name in a new query.
 In this example, we can use